NumEconCopenhagen/projects-2024-a-j/examproject/README.md

 # Exam project

-This project is the answer to the given Written exam.
+This project our solution to the given Written exam.
 The notebook contains Python code that solves the three given probelms:

-- 1. Production economy and CO_{2} taxation
+- Production economy and CO_{2} taxation
-- 2. Career choice model
+- Career choice model
-- 3. Barycentric interpolation
+- Barycentric interpolation

 The **results** of the project can be seen from running [examproject.ipynb](examproject.ipynb).